neelkamath/omni-chat-web/docs/CONTRIBUTING.md

 ## Omni Chat API

-- Never use the `@neelkamath/omni-chat` NPM package directly.
-Always use it through its wrapper ([`src/api/`](../src/api)) or the state manager ([`src/store/`](../src/store)).
-- When the user is signed in, the access token can be assumed to be valid because it's automatically refreshed periodically in the background.
+When the user is signed in, the access token can be assumed to be valid because it's automatically refreshed periodically in the background.
 This means that if an API call results in an unauthorized error, either the user deleted their account, or an edge case which couldn't be handled occurred (e.g., the access token was deleted from `localStorage` because the browser's history was deleted).
 In such cases, the user must be logged out using [`logOut.ts`](../src/logOut.ts).